analogdevicesinc/msdk/Examples/MAX32690/CAN/README.md

 -   Open a terminal application on the PC and connect to the EV kit's console UART at 115200, 8-N-1.
 -   Connect CAN signals on header J9 to CAN bus.

+If using the AD-APARD32690-SL:
+-   Connect a USB cable between the PC and the P10 (USB-C) connector.
+-   Connect a MAXPICO Debug adapter to P9 (SWD Connector)
+-   Open a terminal application on the PC and connect to the MAXPICO's console UART at 115200, 8-N-1.
+-   Connect CAN signals on header P7 to CAN bus.

 ## Expected Output
 The Console UART of the device will output these messages: